 Water is distributed to the District's Santa Ana recharge facilities through a system of pipelines, canals, gates and weirs.
 The facility primarily receives its water from the Santa Ana River after it makes its way through the Seven Oaks Dam.
 The Seven Oaks Dam impedes the natural flow of the river.
 Water is periodically released by the Flood Control District based on conditions downstream.
 The river exits the dam through the outlet tunnel and into the plunge pool before it makes its way out of the canyon.
-Water can be diverted to the District's Cuttle Weir Intake Structure (Figure 3-1) and/or to the Bear Valley River Pick-Up.
-Water at the District's Cuttle Weir enters the District's Sandbox where it can join additional water from the SCE Powerhouse via the Tailrace Pipeline by use of the Tailrace Valves.
-Water exits the District Sandbox to the District's Main (Figure 3-1).
-Additional water from the North Fork Ditch can join the District's Main Canal via the North Fork Parshall Flume.
-The Main Canal travels through the District's Parshall Flume where a flow measurement is obtained.
-The Main Canal then continues under Greenspot Road to the Santa Ana Spreading Facility.
+Water can be diverted to the District's Cuttle Weir intake structure (Figure 3-1) and/or to the Bear Valley river pick-up.
+Water at the District's Cuttle Weir enters the District's Sandbox where it can join additional water from the SCE Powerhouse via the Tailrace Pipeline by use of the Tailrace valves.
+Water exits the District Sandbox to either the Enhanced Recharge sedimentation basin or to the District's main canal (Figure 3-1).
+If water enters the sedimentation basin it can then either be diverted to the District's main canal or eventually to SBVMWD's Plunge Pool pipeline.
+Additional water from the North Fork District's main canal travels through the District's Parshall Flume where a flow measurement is obtained and then continues under Greenspot Road to the Santa Ana Spreading facility.